 The Employee and Labor Relations Analyst reviews the request.
-If the request is approved, he or she notifies Accounting and Financial Services.
+If the request is approved, he or she notifies Finance.

 Donation forms are held in the department.
 The department credits the hours to the recipient once per pay period, using only as many hours as are needed for that period, using Form UPAY 3-640C.
 When the catastrophic leave ends, the department returns unused donation forms to the donors.

 - For more information about this program, call Employee and Labor Relations at 530-754-8892

 - For information about benefits or disability insurance, call the Benefits Office at 530-752-1774